 - 4.1 Strategic risks are those that have the potential to halt or interfere with the Council's ability to achieve its priorities and/or deliver its statutory duties. - 4.2 As detailed in 3.1 a risk workshop, involving members of SLT, was undertaken to agree risks that are strategic in nature for the forthcoming year.
-When reviewing strategic risks, consideration is given to how the whole organisation is positioned to deliver its objectives having regard to internal/external factors, some of which are out of the Council's control e.g. economic downturn.
+When reviewing strategic risks, consideration is given to how the whole organisation is positioned to deliver its objectives having regard to internal/external factors, some of which are out of the Council's control e.g. economic downturn. - 4.3 The current risk register has 14 strategic risks.
+These are listed in the table below.

-Strategic Risk Register - 2021/22 Title Description Owner(s) SR101 Financial sustainability - General Fund Ensuring financial sustainability of the general fund to allow the council to undertake its core functions, deliver services, meet its corporate priorities and objectives Sanjiv Kohli SR102 Financial sustainability - HRA Financial sustainability of the HRA to ensure the council is able to provide, maintain and develop its housing stock.
+Strategic Risk Register - 2021/22 Title Description Owner(s) SR101 Financial Ensuring financial sustainability of the general fund to allow the council to undertake its core functions, Sanjiv Kohli sustainability - General Fund deliver services, meet its corporate priorities and objectives SR102 Financial sustainability - HRA Financial sustainability of the HRA to ensure the council is able to provide, maintain and develop its housing stock.
 Sanjiv Kohli Suzanne Shead SR103 Safeguarding Maintaining corporate safeguarding arrangements to ensure suitable and appropriate management of the councils safeguarding duties.
 Matthew Finch SR104 Failure to deliver growth infrastructure Facilitating the provision of local infrastructure to ensure growth within the district to meet agreed plans & corporate priorities Matthew Lamb SR105 Contract/supply failure Managing contracts with key suppliers, including NSDC wholly own companies, to ensure the continued delivery of an effective service and ensure delivery of the council's priorities and objectives.
 Deborah Johnson Suzanne Shead SR106 Workforce Ensuring the council is able to recruit, maintain and retain appropriate staffing resource to ensure it is able to deliver its services and meet its corporate objectives.
 Deborah Johnson